 In addition to these projects, I have just completed a general audience book that examines that provides a broad overview of the social, political, and economic effects of biotechnology.
 The book will be published under the title "Biotechnology & Society" in 2016 (University of Chicago Press).

 I am interested in supervising PhD students on topics related to the history of the life sciences, the history of information technology, and science and technology studies.

-(3) Death and mourning in the digital age
+Death, dying and mourning in a digital era

 Ethics and morality in contemporary lifestyle culture